-- Schools learning from and supporting each other: Schools will work together by sharing ideas, tools, and ways to help children learn and grow. - Less red tape, so schools can focus on pupils: With less paperwork, teachers will have more time to support and teach the children in their class. - Quicker, more direct access to support services: Children will get the help they need more quickly, from the right people, at the right time. - Protecting High Needs Funding for 2025/26: Extra money will still be available in 2025/26 to help children who need the most support. - Stronger partnerships with parents and carers: KCC and schools will work closely with families to make sure children feel happy, do well in school, and have support when moving to secondary school.
+- Schools learning from and supporting each other: Schools will work together by sharing ideas, tools, and ways to help children learn and grow. - Less red tape, so schools can focus on pupils: With less paperwork, teachers will have more time to support and teach the children in their class. - Quicker, more direct access to support services: Children will get the help they need more quickly, from the right people, at the right time. - Protected SEND Funding for 2025/26: Some funding in schools has been protected to support SEND provision based on the needs of the school. - Stronger partnerships with parents and carers: KCC and schools will work closely with families to make sure children feel happy, do well in school, and have support when moving to secondary school.